ericjm24/fuzzy-fortnight-project/README.md

 /ML: machine learning algorithms.
 Will utilize either boosted decision trees or artificial neural networks in tensorflow to provide complex predictions based on demographic information and Twitter friends/followers

+/site: Container for all html, css, js, etc for the github site for the project.

 Data Sources:

 Social Media